inthebreach/AgriLife-Genesis-Links-Plugin/README.md

 ## Description

 This plugin provides the header links, footer links, and a "skip navigation" link (for accessibility) required for AgriLife websites using Genesis child themes created by StudioPress.
 It adds a menu item for administrators under the Settings menu named "AgriLife Links" which allows them to enable or disable the agency links in the header and required links in the footer.
+Other accessibility changes may be included.

 ## WordPress Requirements